clebert/cybernaut/README.md

 ### Formatting sources

+By default, a [Git Hook][external-git-hook] is installed to automatically format all files of a commit.
+Manually, it can be executed with the following command:

 ```sh
 npm run format
 ```

-*Note: By default, a [Git Hook][external-git-hook] is installed to automatically format all files of a commit.*

 ### Committing a change